basejump/grails-gpars-batch-load-benchmark/README.md

 -------
 LoaderService has the different benchmarks to run and its called form Bootstrap using when I do run-war

-* 110k+ CSV records on a macbook pro 2.8 dual core.
-1024mb ram was given to the VM and these were run using run-war
+* 115k CSV records on a macbook pro 2.8 dual core.
+1024mb ram was given to the VM and these were run using prod run-war
 * I'm using MySql as the DB and its installed on my mac too so GPars can't really get all the cores
 * all of these have jdbc.batch_size = 50 and use the principals from #2 above and flush/clear every 50 rows
 * The test where the batch insert happen in a single transaction can't be tested with GPars since a single transaction can't span multiple threads